-This award recognizes students in our hometown of Boston, Massachusetts, who may not have equal access to quality arts programs in their school or community.
+This award recognizes students in our hometown of Boston, Massachusetts.
 These merit-based awards will take students’ financial conditions into account.
 Up to 3 winners in each age division will each receive a $250 cash scholarship.

 Students’ families must have a combined annual household income of less than $50,000.